Irish Immigration

 The Martin Keating grave is pictured above.

 I also have shared DNA with someone who Ancestry says is my 3rd cousin.
 Ancestry makes this assessment based on how many centimorgans we share with each other.
-It is my assessment that the only person she has in her family tree that could possibly be the reason she is my 3rd cousin is her great-great grandfather is named Martin E Keating and he lived in Danbury.
-He did so since the late 1870s.
-He was born in Ireland.
+It is my assessment that the only person she has in her family tree that could possibly be the reason she is my 3rd cousin is her great-great grandfather, Martin E Keating who lived in Danbury.
 If the young woman who Ancestry says is my 3rd cousin, is, indeed, my 3rd cousin, Martin would have to be my great grandmother Margaret’s brother.
-This would mean my great grandparents Michael Keating and Honora Boland would be her great-great grandparents.
-I say this because she is a generation younger than me, which would have made her my 3rd cousin once removed.

 BUT!!!
 I hear you say!
 Couldn’t Martin had been great grandfather Thomas Keating’s brother???
 Yes, Theoretically.
 However, Thomas had a brother Martin Keating who died in Oil City, Pennsylvania in 1890.
 We’ll talk more about Thomas’ brothers a little later.

 However, there is more to say about Martin E Keating.
 He was a solid guy.
-He and his brothers John and Daniel were hat shop workers all their lives.
 Martin was married to Mary Halpine.
 She was the daughter of Michael Hapline.
 The name Mary Hapline is a tricky one because she has a cousin also named Mary, actually this cousins name is Mary Jane and she married Richard Meaney.
 Mary, daughter of Michael Hapline grew up with the name Roseana.
 I went through her family genealogy and found no other member of her family married to a Keating.
 Therefor, her father’s will, below, is strong indicator that Mary Roseana or Roseana Mary Hapline was the person from the Hapline family who was married to Martin Keating.

 In any event, both Mary Haplines are buried in joining plots in St. Peter’s Cemetery.
 Next to the Martin Keating plot is the Thomas Hapline plot.
 Thomas Hapline is Mary Jane Hapline Meaney’s father and Mary Roseana Hapline Keating’s uncle.